Caleb's MicroAquarium

 - Plant A: Amblestegium sp.
 Moss.
 Collection from: Natural spring. at Carters Mill Park, Carter Mill Road, Knox Co.
 TN.
 Partial shade exposure.
 N36 01.168 W83 42.832.
 10/9/20 11

-Utricularia gibba L. Flowering plant.
+- Plant B: Utricularia gibba L. Flowering plant.
 A carnivous plant.
 Original material from south shore of Spain Lake (N 35o55 12.35" W088o20' 47.00), Camp Bella Air Rd.
 East of Sparta Tn. in White Co. and grown in water tanks outside of greenhouse at Hesler Biology Building.
 The University of Tennessee.
 Knox Co.
 Knoxville TN.